 \section{Conclusions}

-In most data integration and cleaning scenarios, it is assumed that there is some source of ground truth available, such as master data or user input.
-However, in many realistic settings, such as epidemiological surveillance, ground truth is not known or knowable and we need to integrate discordant data sources with different levels of trustworthiness, completeness and self-consistency.
-In this setting, we still would like to be able to measure how close the observed data is to our idealized expectations.
-Thus, we proposed definitions of \emph{concordance} and \emph{discordance} capturing respectively when data sources we wish to fuse are compatible with one another, and measuring how far away the observed data is from being concordant.
-Consequently, we can compare discordance measurements over time to understand whether the different sources are becoming more or less consistent with one another.
-We showed how to solve this problem by extending multidimensional relational queries with symbolic evaluation, and gave two relational implementations of this approach reducing to linear programming or quadratic programming problems that can be solved by an off-the-shelf QP solver.
+In most data integration and cleaning scenarios, it is assumed that there is some source of ground truth available (i.e., master data or user input).
+However, in many realistic data fusion settings, such as epidemiological surveillance, ground truth is not obtainable and we need to integrate discordant data sources with different levels of trustworthiness, completeness and self-consistency.
+In such scenarios, we still would like to be able to flexibly and efficiently measure how close the observed data is to our idealized expectations.
+Thus, we proposed definitions of \emph{concordance} and \emph{discordance} capturing respectively when data sources we wish to fuse are compatible with one another, and measuring how far away the observed data are from being concordant.
+Consequently, we can compare measurements over time to understand whether the different sources are becoming more or less consistent with one another.
+We showed how to flexibly and efficiently solve this problem by extending multidimensional relational queries with symbolic evaluation, and gave two relational implementations of this approach reducing it to linear programming or quadratic programming problems that can be solved by an off-the-shelf library.
 We explored the performance of the two approaches via microbenchmarks to assess the scalability in data size and number of variables, illustrated the value of this information using a case study based on COVID-19 case and death reporting from 2020-2021, and found that the error calculated for six European countries at different times correlates with intuition.

-Our approach to symbolic evaluation of multidimensional queries appears to have further applications which we plan to explore next, such supporting other forms of uncertainty expressible as linear constraints, and adapting our approach to produce statistically meaningful estimates of the consensus values.
+Different cost functions, alternatives in the management of NULL values and zeros, as well as alternatives for variables generation need to be carefully analyzed.
+However, the most appropriate one will be case-dependant and so we plan to do this separately.
+Moreover, our approach to symbolic evaluation of multidimensional queries appears to have further applications which we plan to explore next, such supporting other forms of uncertainty expressible as linear constraints, and adapting our approach to produce statistically meaningful estimates of the consensus values.